United Way of Larimer County Announces Four Regional Leaders as New Board Members

 - Linda Hoffmann- County Manager, Larimer County.
 Linda earned her Bachelor of Landscape Design from Kansas State University.

-The Board of Directors is made up of 19 committed volunteers who dedicate their time, creativity, expertise and enthusiasm in order to help solve problems within the community.
-They additionally provide pivotal funding priorities, operational direction and community leadership.
+The Board of Directors comprises 19 committed volunteers who dedicate their time, creativity, expertise, and enthusiasm to help solve problems within the community.
+They additionally provide pivotal funding priorities, operational direction, and community leadership.

 United Way of Larimer County Board of Directors are as follows: